 Language of instruction: German

-Language requirements: This program requires proof of proficiency in German on C1 level, a Latinum language certificate, proficiency in English and another foreign language (you can prove your proficiency at a later date, except your proficiency in German).
+Language requirements: This program requires proof of proficiency in German on C1 level, a Latinum language certificate, proficiency in English and another foreign language (you can prove your proficiency at a later date, except your proficiency in German, further information).

 Program start: Fall semester (September)